ajchambeaud/make-action-creator/README.md

 ### Action Type Constant

-Now you have the action creator, but you need the action type in the reducer to generate the new state.
-So you'll need a constant to be sure you are using the same action type in the action creator an the reducer function.
+Now you have the action creator, but you also need the action type in the reducer to generate the new state.
+So you should use a constant to be sure you are using the same action type in both the action creator and the reducer function.

 ```
+export const MY_ACTION = 'MY_ACTION';

 function myReducer(state = initialState, action) {
   switch (action.type) {
     case MY_ACTION: